Key Takeaways:

 Another means of fighting bacteria without promoting resistance involves the restoration of healthy gut flora.
 That is another way of saying replenishing the healthy balance of bacteria in your gut.

-The above study suggests that probiotics can help to reduce infections in the hospital, reducing the risk of antibiotic resistance.
+The above study suggests that probiotics can help to reduce infections in hospital settings, reducing the risk of antibiotic resistance.

 Another group of researchers in China found that a probiotic mixture lowered the risk of diarrhea, including C. difficile-associated diarrhea (CDAD), in patients receiving antibiotics in a hospital.

 Among other alternatives for dealing with antibiotic resistance by bacteria is surgery.
 This is more likely to be employed for getting rid of biofilms, which usually require a more aggressive approach.
-Doctors may also use high-velocity water sprays to break up these communities of bugs.
+Doctors may also use high-velocity water sprays to break up these communities.

-Work continues on finding better solutions.
+Work continues to find better solutions.
 A novel idea for protecting against the development of biofilm is the use of a Sharklet pattern for the surfaces of medical implants.
 This will make it difficult for bacteria to stick.

 Conclusion